Anastasiia Bachynska: 2021

 Bachynska competed at the 2021 European Championships in Basel where she qualified to the all-around final and was the second reserve for the balance beam final.
 During the all-around final she placed 20th.
 Bachynska was able to compete in the balance beam final after top qualifier Larisa Iordache withdrew due to a kidney infection and first reserve Marta Pihan-Kulesza withdrew due to an injury sustained during the all-around final.
 Bachynska performed a clean routine and finished third behind Mélanie de Jesus dos Santos and Sanne Wevers.

 Bachynksa next competed at the Varna World Challenge Cup where she won gold on the balance beam and placed sixth on the uneven bars.
 In June she competed at the Cairo World Challenge Cup where she finished eighth on balance beam.

 At the World Championships Bachynska qualified to the all-around and floor exercise finals where she finished tenth and seventh respectively.

 2022

 In February Russia invaded Ukraine.
 During the ongoing war Bachynska and her family fled their home country for Beaucaire, France, where Bachynska had been a member of their club, Gym Flip, and competed with them in France's Top 12 competitions.

 On 15 August Bachynska announced her retirement from the sport.

-Since 2022
+Bodybuilding career

-She is currently a fitness coach in her native town Ternopil.
-In November 2025, she took part at the Ukrainian Bodybuilding Championships.
+Bachynska is currently a fitness coach in her native town Ternopil.
+In November 2025, she took part in the Ukrainian Bodybuilding Championships.